tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 The `config.md` file is where you can define global [page variables](/syntax/vars+funs/) and [commands](/syntax/extensions/).
-As a quick idea of what the `config.md` file can be used to do, this is where you might specify who the author of the website is, or what it's about:
+As a quick idea of what the `config.md` file can be used to do, this is where you might specify who the author of the website is, or what the website is about:

 ```plaintext
 +++